microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 1. With both choices, the extension connects the App Service to the repository.
 You don't see indications of the connection in VS Code itself; on the Azure portal, you can examine the connect on the Azure portal in the App Service's **Deployment Center** page.

-1. To shorten delployemtn time, you can exclude VS Code files and your virtual environment by adding the following lines to the `.vscode/settings.json` file (replace `.env` with your particular virtual environment folder):
+1. To shorten deployment time, you can exclude VS Code files and your virtual environment by adding the following lines to the `.vscode/settings.json` file (replace `.env` with your particular virtual environment folder):

     ```json
     "appService.zipIgnorePattern": [